hathibelagal-dev/instantpolyglot/docs/eng/Oromo.md

 Oromo has many idiomatic expressions that reflect cultural values and traditional wisdom:

-- **Harki tokko hin rukutu.** (One hand doesn't clap.) - Meaning: Cooperation is necessary.
+- **Harki tokko hin rukutu.** (One hand doesn’t clap.) - Meaning: Cooperation is necessary.

-- **Abbaan beekaa ilma beekaa hin qabu.** (A wise father doesn't always have a wise son.) - Meaning: Wisdom isn't necessarily inherited.
+- **Abbaan beekaa ilma beekaa hin qabu.** (A wise father doesn’t always have a wise son.) - Meaning: Wisdom isn’t necessarily inherited.

 - **Roobni aadaa cabsa.** (Rain breaks tradition.) - Meaning: Circumstances can force changes in plans or customs.

-- **Nama nyaatee hin nyaatan.** (One doesn't eat a person who has fed you.) - Meaning: Be grateful to those who have helped you.
+- **Nama nyaatee hin nyaatan.** (One doesn’t eat a person who has fed you.) - Meaning: Be grateful to those who have helped you.

 - **Garraamummaan karaa dheeraa deema.** (Patience travels a long road.) - Meaning: Patience leads to success.

-- **Gurri dhagahu malee hin dubbatu.** (The ear hears but doesn't speak.) - Meaning: Listen more, speak less.
+- **Gurri dhagahu malee hin dubbatu.** (The ear hears but doesn’t speak.) - Meaning: Listen more, speak less.

 - **Harka kennaa fi fudhaa lagatu.** (Hands that give and take cross rivers.) - Meaning: Generosity and reciprocity lead to success.